GMyhf/2024fall-cs101/application/codeforces_guide.md

 | rating         | Integer.
 Can be absent.
 Problem rating (difficulty).         |
 | tags           | String list.
 Problem tags.                                   |

-### ProblemStatistics

-Represents a statistic data about a problem.
+**ProblemStatistics**: Represents a statistic data about a problem.

 | Field       | Description                                                  |
 | :---------- | :----------------------------------------------------------- |